APLA-Toolbox/PythonPDDL/README.md

 # PyJulia PDDL Planner

-A Python wrapper using JuliaPy for the PDDL.jl package.
-It implements Planners (Best-First, Breadth-First, Depth-First) as class methods.
-Easy to use even in REFL mode.
-The AutomatedPlanner class is clear and understandable, easy to contribute to.
+A Python wrapper using JuliaPy for the PDDL.jl parser package and implementing its own planners.

+# Features

+- Easy to use API for exploring new states
+- Depth First Search
+- Breadth First Search
+- Dijkstra
+- A*
+    - Goal Count Heuristic

 # Dependencies